 Divers were preparing to enter the water.
-Everyone was worried about who they might find in the car when suddenly a car swerved off the road and pulled up to a screeching halt.
+Everyone was worried about who they might find in the car when suddenly, a car swerved off the road and pulled up to a screeching halt.
 A woman jumped out.
 She waved her arms to get the divers attention and shouted to everyone.
 "No one is in the car!"

 Once they took all of the reports and our barge papers copied and returned to us, they reopened the canal, and we were finally allowed to start cruising.
 By now, it was about 1:00 in the afternoon.
 At the first lock, the one we had planned to cross at 9 am, we found a red light and no one in sight.
-We got back on the phone and called the lock keeper.
-When he arrives, he looks a bit frazzled and explains that all of the boaters are upset with him because the canal has been closed all morning.
+We got back on the phone and called the lockkeeper.
+When he arrives, he looks frazzled and explains that the boaters are upset with him because the canal has been closed all morning.
 He wants us to wait for a barge coming in the other direction.
 We look, but there is no boat in sight.
 We guess that perhaps it is that boat that is complaining the loudest.
-We explain that we were the boat that got stuck on top of the car in the canal and had a rough morning.
-After a bit of back and forth, we finally convince him to set the lock for us, and for the rest of the day, we cruised without any problems.
+We explained that we were the boat that got stuck on top of the car in the canal and had a rough morning.
+After a bit of back and forth, we finally convinced him to set the lock for us, and for the rest of the day, we cruised without any problems.

-The day ended with us mooring in a pretty little village, and as we finished our chores, we saw two women walking towards our boat.
-It was the young woman who had survived plunging into the canal and her mother.
+The day ended with us mooring in a pretty little village, and as we finished our chores, we saw two women walking toward our boat.
+The young woman had survived plunging into the canal and her mother.
 They had asked the lock keeper to let them know where we stopped for the night, and they came to apologize for the trouble the accident had caused us.
 They brought us a huge bouquet, and they were extremely grateful that we had not brought charges against the young woman and her boyfriend for not letting anyone know that there was a car in the middle of the canal.
 It was a nice gesture, and we all hugged each other and said again and again how lucky she was to be alive.

 The following day, when she saw us moving about on the boat, she came out of her restaurant and waved to us from across the canal.
 She pointed to the local paper.
 She shouted that we had made the headlines, so we went into town and bought a copy.

 We told the man who sold us the newspaper that the headline story was about our boat.
-He wanted to know all of the details, "Did she try to commit suicide?"
+He wanted to know all the details, "Did she try to commit suicide?"
 He asked.
-"No," we said, and we began to explain about how she fought with her boyfriend, but before we got to the part about the deer running out into the road, he said, "Well, if everyone who fought with their partner ended up in the canal, there wouldn't be anybody left on land."
+"No," we said, and we began to explain how she fought with her boyfriend, but before we got to the part about the deer running out into the road, he said, "Well, if everyone who fought with their partner ended up in the canal, there wouldn't be anybody left on land."

-St. Jean and the neighboring village of Saint Symphorein-sur-Saône were where our French life began, so we settled in for a couple of months to enjoy the amitié of our local French friends and of the extensive and always lively boating community that makes these two small villages into fun places to visit.
+St. Jean and the neighboring village of Saint Symphorein-sur-Saône were where our French life began, so we settled in for a couple of months to enjoy the amitié of our local French friends and the extensive and always lively boating community that makes these two small villages into fun places to visit.

 Saint-Jean-de-Losne is on the Côte d'Or, and with our car rescued from its garage in Roanne, we were free to travel on familiar roads to towns like Beaune, Dijon, and Dole, where we don't feel at all like strangers.
 Market days in these towns have always been a delight for us.
-It is easy to get carried away there, and while shopping for fresh fruits and vegetables, somehow local cheeses, pâtés, tapenades, and other tasty treats always find their way into our baskets.
+It is easy to get carried away there, and while shopping for fresh fruits and vegetables, local cheeses, pâtés, tapenades, and other tasty treats always find their way into our baskets.